Willy Wonka and the Chocolate Factory

 Families can talk about...

-Families can talk about the different kids' choices as they go along on the tour.
+Families can talk about the different kids' choices as they go along on the tour in Willy Wonka and the Chocolate Factory.
 What would you do if you were one of the kids?
 When has being honest been rewarded for you?

 Compare this version to the more recent Johnny Depp version.
 Which do you prefer, and why?